Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 **The snapshot of the database state applies to `SELECT` statements within a transaction, not necessarily to `DML` statements`**.

 If you insert or modify some rows and then commit that transaction, a `DELETE`or `UPDATE`statement issued from another concurrent `REPEATABLE READ` transaction **could affect those just-committed rows, even though the session could not query them**.
 If a transaction does update or delete rows committed by a different transaction, those changes do become visible to the current transaction.

-### Multi-Versioning and Secondary Indexes

-`InnoDB` multiversion concurrency control (MVCC) treats secondary indexes differently than clustered indexes.
-Records in a clustered index are updated in-place, and their hidden system columns point undo log entries from which earlier versions of records can be reconstructed.
-Unlike clustered index records, secondary index records do not contain hidden system columns nor are they updated in-place.

-When a secondary index column is updated, old secondary index records are delete-marked, new records are inserted, and delete-marked records are eventually purged. **When a secondary index record is delete-marked or the secondary index page is updated by a newer transaction, `InnoDB` looks up the database record in the clustered index.** In the clustered index, the record's `DB_TRX_ID` is checked, and the correct version of the record is retrieved from the undo log if the record was modified after the reading transaction was initiated.

-- If a secondary index record is marked for deletion or the secondary index page is updated by a newer transaction, the [covering index](/docs/CS/DB/MySQL/Transaction.md?id=covering_index) technique is not used.
-Instead of returning values from the index structure, `InnoDB` looks up the record in the clustered index.
-- If the [index condition pushdown (ICP)](/docs/CS/DB/MySQL/Optimization.md?id=Index_Condition_Pushdown_Optimization) optimization is enabled, and parts of the `WHERE` condition can be evaluated using only fields from the index, the MySQL server still pushes this part of the `WHERE` condition down to the storage engine where it is evaluated using the index.
-    - If no matching records are found, the clustered index lookup is avoided.
-    - If matching records are found, even among delete-marked records, `InnoDB` looks up the record in the clustered index.

 ### Source Code